Welcome to Broken P Ranch

 Preserving food is a great skill to learn.
 There are a lot of ways to preserve food, like canning, dehydration, freeze drying, freezing, salt curing, or fermentation.
+Learning these techniques can be essential at Broken P Ranch.

 Holidays are special days of celebration, reflection, or observance that bring people together through traditions, festivities, and cultural or religious significance.
+Broken P Ranch embraces this spirit in its practices.

 I share practical homesteading skills, from-scratch recipes, and simple heartland wisdom to help you live a slower, more meaningful life.
 Everything here is rooted in self-sufficiency and seasonal living, from backyard gardens to preservation tips, holiday traditions to DIY projects.
 Pull up a chair—we’re making the most of every season, one jar, one recipe, and one memory at a time.